 the example above.At this point, we’ve calculated the expected value, variance, and standard deviation for every scratch lotto ticket, but the data set we’re using is quite large since we have one row for every possible outcome of every possible ticket.
 Our goal in this section is to tidy up our dataset.
 For each scratch lotto game, we want 1 row.
 In that row we want

-, the variance of the winnings for a single
+NamePriceexp_val, the expected winnings of a single ticketvar, the variance of the winnings for a single

-, the standard deviation of the winnings for a
+ticketsd, the standard deviation of the winnings for a

 ticketWe’ve already constructed these variables, and they are constant for